damaisubimawanto/InsuraMediaSolusiAssessmentTest/README.md

-# AccordInnovationsCodingTest
+# InsuraMediaSolusiAssessmentTest
-This project is for technical test in Accord Innovations
+This project is for technical test in Insura Media Solusi Assessment.